celliern/triflow/README.md

 External requirements
 ---------------------

-This library is written for python &gt;= 3.6, and I recommend to install it via [Anaconda](https://www.continuum.io/downloads) : this is a full python distribution including a scientific-oriented IDE, the main scientific python libraries and the Jupyter project.
+This library is written for python &gt;= 3.6.

 The library is based on Theano, thus extra dependecies like fortran and C compiler are needed, see Theano install page for extra informations:

 <http://deeplearning.net/software/theano/install.html>

-On v4.7, it is possible to choose between theano and tensorflow (which provide similar features).
-Tensorflow will be slower but with faster compilation.
-For really huge system (as hybrid 2D finite difference / pseudo-spectral), Theano couldn't provide graph computation in a reasonable time, and TensorFlow can be an interesting alternative.
+On v0.5.0, it is possible to choose between theano and numpy (which provide similar features). numpy will be slower but with no compilation time, which is handy for testing and prototyping.

-In that case, tensorflow and it's python wrapper has to be install on the computer.

 via PyPI
 --------